Skip to Content

 Vented gas logs vent up an existing chimney, whereas vent free gas logs do not require a chimney and exhaust all the heat into the house.
 With the vented gas fireplace logs, the damper is propped open at all times to prevent CO from building up and to make sure that the heat goes up the flue.

 Gas fireplace logs are more for looks than warmth.
-While they emit heat, they do not discharge as much heat as a gas fireplace insert.
-Similar to a wood burning fireplace, most of the heat generated from gas log sets go up the chimney.
+While they emit heat, they do not discharge as much heat as the insert.
+Similar to a wood burning fireplace, most of the heat generated from gas log sets goes up the chimney.

 Benefits of a Gas Fireplace Logs.
-If you want something which will improve the aesthetics of your fireplace, gas logs are your best bet.
+If you want something that will improve the aesthetics of your fireplace, gas logs are your best bet.

 They are a more decorative option compared to burning wood.
 When it comes to cost, gas fireplace logs are less expensive compared to inserts, which makes it a perfect choice for homeowners with a limited budget.